Nerds On Site Announces Strong Fiscal Year 2023 Financial Results And Welcomes New Board Members

-TORONTO, ONTARIO, CANADA, September 29, 2023 /EINPresswire/ -- Nerds On Site Inc. (CSE: NERD), a cybersecurity and mobile IT solutions company servicing small and medium enterprise (SME) and residential Clients in Canada and the U.S., reports its financial results for the fiscal year ended May 31, 2023.
+(MENAFN- GlobeNewsWire - Nasdaq) TORONTO, Ontario, Sept.
+29, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Nerds On Site Inc. (CSE: NERD), a cybersecurity and mobile IT solutions company servicing small and medium enterprise (SME) and residential Clients in Canada and the U.S., reports its financial results for the fiscal year ended May 31, 2023.
 The company experienced significant growth and positive developments across various key metrics, with a 9.3% growth over 2022.

 Company Highlights: